Adamant-im/AIPs/AIPS/aip-6.md

 Signal messages follows encryption algorithm defined in [AIP-4](https://aips.adamant.im/AIPS/aip-4).
 Chat `type` of signal messages is `3`.
 This chat type should not be returned on chat endpoints on any compliant node, unless request for this chat type is forced by corresponding filter.

-This type of messages should not be visible in dialogs.
+Clients should not make be this messages visible in dialogs.

-Signal messages should be sent to `recipientId` that process this of message.

 ## Syntax